 Because this color is so uniques, we like to see it contrasted against very pale skin tones.
-Set against stark white, smokey pastel is truly a stunner.
+Set against stark white, smoky pastel is truly a stunner.

 Amid the crowds of fashionable ladies with pastel pink and blue hair, there’s an approach we don’t often see: hidden pastel hair.
 It may be rare, but we like to think of it as an extra hip take on being a blonde.

 If you’re into the idea of trying out this clean, bright shade, rest assured it flatters all skin tones.
 Before leaving the salon, however, make sure your stylist gives you specific instructions for keeping the color reflective.

 It may be surprising, but we’ve found that this over-the-top shade looks best on medium skin tones—especially when those dark roots begin growing out.
 Keep them, and make it a beauty statement.

 We love that this shade can run either very cool or very warm depending on which stylist mixes it.
 That’s good news for you because it means gemstone is a no-brainer for every skin color.

 Interested in trying a pastel hair color this year?
 Use our salon locator to book an appointment with a stylist near you.

 I like this article